Early Education & Learning Initiatives

 - Help your child learn – with focused parent-child time

 - Help your child socialize – meet other families

 - Help your child grow – with school-readiness activities and healthy snacks

 - Have fun and play with your child

 Drop-in program: No registration required!

 1-2-3 Grow and Learn brings families with young children to school for fun instruction time.
-Offered in partnership with Fort Vancouver Regional Library District and Educational Service District 112, young learners can attend 1-2-3 Grow and Learn once a week throughout the school year.
+Offered in partnership with Educational Service District 112, young learners can attend 1-2-3 Grow and Learn once a week throughout the school year.
 Parents and caregivers learn effective techniques for sharing books with children and receive ideas for activities to do at home.
 Library staff facilitate 90-minute story times for children from birth to kindergarten, with their families and care givers.
 Children experience being part of a structured group while developing the following skills: listening, following directions, conflict resolution, and above all…establishing an early love of reading literacy.

 This free program for incoming VPS kindergartners helps prepare children for entry into kindergarten through a month-long readiness program that provides developmental and literacy-based activities.
 Children also participate in math exploration and learn daily school routines.
 In addition, Kindergarten Jump Start gives parents an early opportunity to become familiar with their neighborhood school, and involved in their child’s education.